ngordon68/DataFlowActivity/README.md

 # Data Flow

-You have a client that wants an app that displays restaurants in the Detroit area
+You have a client that wants an app that displays different fruits

 # To Do: